WOSX

 WOSX (91.1 FM) is a non-commercial, 300-watt college radio station registered by the Federal Communications Commission (FCC).
-It is currently owned and operated by The Ohio State University and licensed to serve Granville, Ohio, United States.
+It is currently owned and operated by Ohio State University and licensed to serve Granville, Ohio, United States.

+As WDUB

 History

-Originally WDUB and owned by Denison University, the station began as an AM "carrier current" radio station on November 12, 1953 at 7 a.m. with the Star Spangled Banner, but ceased broadcasting for a brief period of time in the 1960s, while the building that had housed its studios was being replaced.
+Originally WDUB and owned by Denison University, the station began as an AM "carrier current" radio station on November 12, 1953, at 7 a.m. with the Star Spangled Banner, but ceased broadcasting for a brief period of time in the 1960s, while the building that had housed its studios was being replaced.
 In 1969, the FCC authorized WDUB to return to the air with a 10-watt signal at 90.9 FM.
 During the 1970s, WDUB broadcast about 17 hours of programming per day, including open-format music, local sports, and extensive news and special events programming.
 Stereo broadcasting was introduced in 1975.

 In the 1980s and 1990s, the station devoted its resources primarily to music, increased its power to 100 watts, increased its hours of operation, and changed its frequency to its current dial position.
 In the fall of 2004, WDUB began a second era of its history as the station began streaming its on-air content worldwide.
 During the summer of 2005, the station went through an entire digital upgrade of the main sound board, studio interconnects, catalog, recording, and record keeping functions.

 Over 100 DJs volunteered to broadcast about one show per week.
 The open format allowed for each DJ to broadcast whatever type of music he or she preferred.
 The station aspired to feature 24-hour broadcasting, with shows going all night and day.